greenthegarden/homelab/README.md

 ### Compute Server Hardware

 I selected the [Beelink SEi12 i5-1235U Intel 12 Gen Mini PC][compserv]
 as a Homelab compute server.
-The main reason for selecting this as a host was the number of cores available on the i5-1235U processor.
-The processor has 10 cores.
+The system uses an i5-1235U processor, which with 10 cores, provides a good amount of parallel processing in a compact unit.

 [compserv]: https://www.bee-link.com/beelink-minipc-intel-i5-12-gen-sei1235u